Review: Final Fantasy XV – Bros before Chocobos

 The journey of Prince Noctis Lucis Caelum is one full of tribulations, self-reflection, and ultimately becoming what he thought it was too weak to ever become.
 In short: It’s like a whole bunch of other coming of age stories you’ve heard before.

-While the plot isn’t exactly ground breaking, it is enthralling to see play out.
+While the plot isn’t exactly groundbreaking, it is enthralling to see play out.
 If you remember Final Fantasy X-2’s super “Girl Power” heavy theme, Final Fantasy XV serves almost as the “Bromance” alternative.

 Prince Noctis, who’s set to marry the Oracle Lunafreya takes his crew on a pre-wedding road trip across Eos while Insomnia is overthrown by the Empire.
-Alongside him are his best friend Prompto – a kid who no one liked that wanted a friend so bad he reached out to the only person as isolated as he was, Ignis – Noctis’ long time advisor and caretaker, and Gladiolus – sworn member of the King’s guard and bodyguard for Prince Noctis.
-While they are unlikely group of people to make a friendship story about, the four come together in the most touching story about four dudes camping and killing monsters ever told.
+Alongside him are his best friend Prompto – a kid who no one liked that wanted a friend so bad he reached out to the only person as isolated as he was, Ignis – Noctis’ long-time advisor and caretaker, and Gladiolus – sworn member of the King’s guard and bodyguard for Prince Noctis.
+While they are an unlikely group of people to make a friendship story about, the four come together in the most touching story about four dudes camping and killing monsters ever told.

 If the plot summation here confuses you, there’s a good chance the real one will be even worse.
 Given the hype for the upcoming game, Square Enix released a series of Anime cartoons entitled Final Fantasy XV Brotherhood which tells part of the backstory, while the rest of the events are told in a feature length animated movie called Kingsglaive.
-In order to really understand what’s going on, you’re probably going to want to watch both of these films, though thankfully there are places to get 10 minute crash courses instead of having to spend three hours watching movies (though they’re pretty cool movies if you don’t mind spending the time).
+In order to really understand what’s going on, you’re probably going to want to watch both of these films, though thankfully there are places to get 10-minute crash courses instead of having to spend three hours watching movies (though they’re pretty cool movies if you don’t mind spending the time).

 If the plot summation here confuses you, there’s a good chance the real one will be even worse.

 Noctis sets out to do battle with the Empire by seeking to retrieve the Royal Arms of former Kings.
-Along the way, he realizes that the arms aren’t going to be enough and for some reason he has terrible headaches which turn out to be visions of what’s to come and some sort of telepathic communication from the Astrals known as The Six.
-These are, for all intents and purposes yet another term for Summons/Guardian Forces/Espers/Aeons, because of course we need another reason to call them by something else.
+Along the way, he realizes that the arms aren’t going to be enough and for some reason, he has terrible headaches which turn out to be visions of what’s to come and some sort of telepathic communication from the Astrals known as The Six.
+These are, for all intents and purposes yet another term for Summons/Guardian Forces/Espers/Aeons, because of course, we need another reason to call them by something else.

 The first Astral you encounter is Titan, and you’ll gain access to the others as the story continues on.
 While it’s always nice to see the summons return, you can only summon them when your party is in danger which makes them kind of useless to actually use.
 When you go to use them, you have to hold down the L2 or Left Trigger button down until the summon actually happens – I mention this here because the game does a terrible job of explaining it.